Hydro Bill Madness

 Wait, what?
 Why?

 The BC government is offering handouts to the LNG industry in an attempt to lure companies to BC in adverse market conditions, and it’s us the taxpayers and hydro ratepayers who will be footing the bill.
-Watch this video to find out how your BC Hydro bill pays for handouts to international corporations.
+Watch this video to find out how your rising BC Hydro bill pays for handouts to international corporations.

 British Columbians need to know just how bad a deal we are being sold.
 Let’s get the word out.